 Step 1: Update Debian System Packages

-Run the following command in the terminal to update your current Debian 11 Bullseye installation.
+Run the following terminal command to update your Debian 11 Bullseye installation:

 sudo apt update && sudo apt upgrade